EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculate the supply limited transpiration as the minimum of fraction of total AWC &amp; the actual available moisture; scaled by vegetated fractions
+Supply-limited transpiration as the minimum of the fraction of total available water capacity and available moisture, scaled by vegetated fractions.

 **Parameters**
 - **Fields**